mvs-develop/dev.bitshares.works/docs/knowledge_base/wiki_legacy/howto_import_bitShares_09_delegate.rst

-How to import an existing delegate as witness in BitShares 2.0
+How to import an existing delegate as witness in DNA 2.0
 =========================================================================

-Preparations in BitShares 0.9 network
+Preparations in DNA 0.9 network
 --------------------------------------------

-We need to Extract the signing public and private key from BitShares 0.9.
+We need to Extract the signing public and private key from DNA 0.9.

 Let's obtain the <publickey>::